 Spend time with my family & friends - preferably outside/on the water, with charcuterie, bubbles and some good music.
 I also like to take long walks, do yoga & read.

-Pop-up number 36 "Sunshine and Summertime" is open daily July 23 to August 8 in Suite 120 at the Annapolis Town Center.
+El's holiday pop-up "Merry and Bright" is open daily November 26 to December 20 at 151 Main Street.
 Stop by and see El.
 You'll find some super cool local goods and you might just make a lifelong friend.

 You might only be able to visit El's store a few times a year.
 But hereapopupshop.com is open anytime!